felleslosninger/minid.no/content/fem-grunner-til-a-bruke-minid/_index.en.md

 ---
-title: Four reasons to use MinID
+title: Five reasons to use MinID

+url: /en/five-reasons-to-use-minid/

 # SEO
 description: MinID is your personal, electronic ID that gives access to a number of public services from the state and municipality.